oom-components/page-loader/README.md

     //Runs a history.pushState changing the url and title. await page.updateState()

+    //Reset the page scroll to top (or to the #target element) await page.resetScroll()

-    page.dom; //HTMLDocument with the content of the page page.url; //The url of the loaded page
+    page.dom;    //HTMLDocument with the content of the page page.url;    //The url of the loaded page page.status; //The http status code of the ajax response

     trigger.classList.remove('loading');
 })
 ```

-By default, the `loader.html` object includes the property `html` with the html code to be reused.

 ### Events